 Theological Learning

-If you already have a degree in theology you will be able to do a postgraduate course – normally our Masters course which is validated by Durham university.
+If you already have a degree in theology you will be able to do a postgraduate course – normally our MA in Theology, Ministry, and Mission, which is validated by Durham university.
 If you already have a Masters in theology you will normally do some kind of research degree.
 We encourage you to fulfil your potential in terms of theological qualifications – the Church in Wales needs theological educators for the future.
+Please contact us as soon as possible if you need to discuss your theological learning.

 Placements

 You will become part of a ministry team in your placement, gain practical experience and be supported by an experienced minister.
 We have a dedicated tutor who arranges and supports placements.
-Full time candidates do a 2 day placement each week, and part time candidates do at least 4 hours each week.
+Full time candidates do a 2-day placement each week, and part time candidates do at least 4 hours each week.

 Full time programme